 Completion Rates measure how reliable and committed you are to the tasks you post or are assigned to.
 Artificially improving your public profile, including the manipulation of Completion Rates, is not supported by Airtasker.

 3.3 Discussion forum

 Airtasker is a marketplace for outsourcing short-term tasks and not a forum for discussions.
 Comments that don't ask for or give more information about an offer or the task are considered off-topic.
 Taskers should only comment to ask for more task information or to clarify their own offer.
-Posters should only comment to give more task information or ask for information about a Tasker and their offer.
+Customers should only comment to give more task information or ask for information about a Tasker and their offer.

 3.4 Harvesting member information

 Harvesting member contact details is the process of obtaining lists of contact details.
 This is not supported by Airtasker and you should not make an offer/post a task of any such kind.